About the Center for Courage & Renewal

 History: In 1994, Parker J. Palmer with Rick and Marcy Jackson founded the Center for Courage & Renewal (the “Center”), formerly known as the Center for Teacher Formation, a program within the Fetzer Institute.
 Courage to Teach® was the premier program helping teachers connect soul with role, rekindling their passion for educating the whole student.

 As the Center’s Circle of Trust® approach became more popular within the teaching profession as well as other social sectors, the Center for Courage & Renewal was established as an independent nonprofit in 2003.
-Programs are now offered to leaders in health care, ministry, business and community leadership, as well as to everyone yearning to become more authentic and self-aware in their life's work.
+Programs are now offered to leaders in health care, ministry, business and community settings, as well as to everyone yearning to become more authentic and self-aware in their life's work.

 We have a rigorous process for selecting and preparing new cohorts of Courage & Renewal Facilitators in North America and Australasia.